 Flat frame intensity

-With the flat frame intensity one can adjust the intensity of the flat frame corrector, if there is the case of course that it turned out to be too weak.
+With the "flat frame intensity" you can adjust the intensity of the flat frame corrector in case it turned out to be too weak.

-Tip: Also the flat frames need to be calculated together with the dark frames.
+Tip: The flat frames also need to be calculated together with the dark frames.
 DENOISE projects 2 professional does this for you automatically.